A Voronoi Cell Formulation for Principled Token Pruning in Late-Interaction Retrieval Models: Results and Analysis

 \paragraph{Effect of Beam Size} In principle, beam search could help bridge the gap between our greedy pruning strategy and the global optimum.
 In practice, however, using a beam size of 3 produced no improvement in MRR@10 while increasing runtime roughly fivefold.
 Given the marginal gains and substantial computational overhead, we find that the standard greedy approach offers the best trade-off between efficiency and effectiveness.

-\paragraph{Global vs Local pruning} Pruning can be done on either a document-level or the corpus-level.
-When pruning at the corpus-level, we compare pruning error scores across documents, and prune those with the smallest scores before updating the scores to reflect the new pruned space.
-It must be noted that in both settings, the scores are still calculated at the document-level, and pruning a token vector from a document only affects the scores of the tokens in that particular document.
-While \textbf{corpus-level pruning} achieves an MRR@10 score of \textbf{38.9} on the MS MARCO dev set, \textbf{document-level pruning} achieves an MRR@10 score of \textbf{38.4}.
-Since pruning orders are generated at the document-level, they only need to be merged once to facilitate global pruning.
+\paragraph{Global vs Local pruning} Pruning can be done on either the document level(local pruning) or the collection level (global pruning).
+In global pruning, pruning error scores are compared across documents, and tokens with the smallest scores are removed before updating the remaining scores.
+It must be noted that in both settings, the scores are still calculated at the document level, and pruning a token vector from a document only affects the scores of the tokens in that particular document. \textbf{Global pruning} achieves an MRR@10 score of \textbf{38.9} on the MS~MARCO dev set, compared to \textbf{38.4} for \textbf{local pruning}.
+Since pruning orders are generated at the document level, they only need to be merged once to facilitate global pruning.
 Consequently, there is very little difference between the execution times for global and local pruning.

 \paragraph{Iterative vs Non-iterative pruning} Although the importance of dynamic pruning can be theoretically useful, it is a relatively compute-heavy process.
 As such, we investigated the performance gained by dynamically updating the scores after pruning each vector, against a pruning setup where only the initial pruning error scores were used for deciding pruning candidates, hereby referred to as the iterative and non-iterative pruning setups, respectively.
 We found that the \textbf{MRR@10} score drops steeply from \textbf{38.9} to \textbf{33.2} when replacing the iterative pruning setup with non-iterative pruning, highlighting the importance of dynamically updating pruning error scores throughout the pruning process.